 MYTH: Ritalin is like cocaine.

 FACT: There are some chemical similarities.
 Both Ritalin and cocaine are stimulants.
 However, Ritalin when used as prescribed does not behave in the body like cocaine.
-In order to get the “cocaine effect,” users have to crush and snort or inject the chemical into their body.
+In order to get the “cocaine effect,” users have to crush and sniff or inject the chemical into their body.
 People have died from doing this.

 Myth: Ritalin is so bad that there was a lawsuit filed to stop people from getting it.